Scientific Name

 The Elephant Tree is quite a strong plant, and because it is grown in rather harsh conditions, it is a relatively adaptable species.
 This plant is drought tolerant and does well in full sun in most places.
 However, it cannot tolerate freezing conditions.

 It does not need an enormous amount of water, but it can enjoy quite a lot of water during the growing season.
 Water a bit more regularly if in a container.
-Its roots will swell underneath the soil, and you will only know that is the case when you repot the plant.
+Its roots will swell underneath the soil; you will only know that when you repot the plant.

 Like most caudiciforms, this plant enjoys fast-draining potting soil.
 Avoid peat if possible, and amend the soil with drainage material such as pumice, expanded shale, perlite, or a similar product.